trisulnsm/dinodoc/trisuldocs/docs/trp/index.md

 ## GITHUB CODE SAMPLES

 Beginner ?
-Here are some ready to run scripts from our open [Github repo](https://github.com/trisulnsm/trisul-scripts) to get you started
+Here are some ready to run scripts from our open[Github repo](https://github.com/trisulnsm/trisul-scripts)to get you started

 ##### [print_resources.rb](./samples/resources_step_by_step)